-A programme of skills and research training will be available, normally in Michaelmas and Hilary Terms, organised both through the Social Sciences Division and the School of Archaeology with input from and the assistance of the GAO.
+A programme of skills and research training will be available, normally in Michaelmas and Hilary Terms, organised both through the Social Sciences Division and the School of Archaeology with input from the GAO.
 These events are meant specifically for research students who are expected to attend, although Masters Students can also attend.
 Skills and research training events will be advertised on notice boards along with other lectures and seminars.